-Tamala Jones is a television and film actor whose tremendous talent, comedic timing and commitment to the craft of acting has resulted in memorable roles, iconic catchphrases and recognition as one of Hollywood's sexiest stars.
+California native Tamala Jones has developed a versatile background and has shown herself to be a film and television actor whose tremendous talent, comedic timing and commitment to the craft has resulted in memorable roles and iconic catchphrases over the course of her career.

-However, it is her work in beloved feature films like "The Wood," "The Brothers," "Next Friday," "Booty Call," and "Blue Streak" playing everything from Martin Lawrence's love interest to Ice Cube's nemesis that earns Jones' sex symbol status.
-In consecutive years, Black Men Magazine names her one of its 10 Sexiest Women of the Year and in 2004 Jones scores a spot on Maxim Magazine's coveted Hot 100 List.
-In 2011, Maxim Magazine again features Jones in its popular celebrity photo layout, "Today's Girl," cementing her as one of Hollywood's enduring beauties.
+Black Men Magazine named her one of its 10 Sexiest Women of the Year two years in a row and Jones scored a spot on Maxim Magazine's 2004 coveted Hot 100 List.
+In 2011, Maxim Magazine again featured Jones in its popular celebrity photo layout, "Today's Girl," cementing her as one of Hollywood's enduring beauties.

-Expanding her focus to behind the lens, Jones co-produced the independent movie, "Nora's Hair Salon" and syndicated radio host Russ Parr's directorial debut "35 and Ticking (2011)," in which she also starred alongside Nicole Ari Parker, Keith Robinson and Wendy Raquel Robinson.
-In 2014, she and "Castle" co-star Jon Huertas teamed to create a provocative film short, "The Box," about a couple who find love in a desperate situation in the antebellum south.
+Expanding her focus to behind the lens, Jones co-produced the independent movie "Nora's Hair Salon" and syndicated radio host Russ Parr's directorial debut "35 and Ticking (2011)," in which she also starred alongside Nicole Ari Parker, Keith Robinson and Wendy Raquel Robinson.